phac-nml/gnali/docs/outputs.md

 ## Basic output ##

-All input genes and their statuses will be flagged with one of the following:
+All input genes will be flagged with one of the following:

 * `HC LoF found`: gene has high-confidence loss-of-function variants that also pass any [custom filtering](filtering.md) specified
 * `HC LoF found, failed filtering`: gene has high-confidence loss-of-function variants but no variants pass [custom filtering](filtering.md) specified